Evaluation of Large Language Models via Coupled Token Generation: A Causal Model for Coupled Autoregressive Generation

-Throughout the paper, we focus on sampling mechanisms that satisfy counterfactual stability~\citep{oberst2019counterfactual,tsirtsis2021counterfactual,chatzi2024counterfactual}, an intuitive form of consistency between the next token $T_i$, its distribution $D_i$, and the corresponding noise variable $U_i$.
-For a formal definition of counterfactual stability, refer to Appendix~\ref{app:stability}.
+Throughout the paper, we focus on sampling mechanisms that satisfy counterfactual stability~\citep{oberst2019counterfactual,tsirtsis2021counterfactual,chatzi2025counterfactual}, an intuitive form of consistency between the next token $T_i$, the distribution $D_i$, and the corresponding noise variable $U_i$.
+Loosely speaking, counterfactual stability ensures that, if the sampling mechanism samples a specific token $t_i$ from a distribution $d_i$, it would still sample $t_i$ in a counterfactual scenario where $d_i$ is replaced by a distribution $d'_i$ that assigns an even higher probability to $t_i$ (refer to Appendix~\ref{app:stability} for a formal definition).
 In this context, note that this choice does not restrict the practicality of our approach---the default categorical sampler in \texttt{PyTorch}~\citep{paszke2019pytorch}, one of the most popular libraries used by state of the art LLMs, is an implementation of the Gumbel-Max SCM~\citep{oberst2019counterfactual}, an SCM which satisfies counterfactual stability.
 Moreover, since the choice of the sampling mechanism is entirely up to the evaluator, one may be better off using a sampling mechanism that satisfies counterfactual stability in order to reduce the number of samples needed for evaluation, as we show theoretically and experimentally in our work.
-That said, evidence from related work~\citep{chatzi2024counterfactual} indicates that, even if the sampling mechanism does not satisfy counterfactual stability, coupled generation may still be proven useful, but to a lesser extent.
+That said, evidence from related work~\citep{chatzi2025counterfactual} indicates that, even if the sampling mechanism does not satisfy counterfactual stability, coupled generation may still be proven useful, but to a lesser extent.
 Refer to Section~\ref{sec:discussion} for more details.

 Further, we allow the score $R$ to be observable or unobservable, and its semantic meaning and support of its distribution to vary depending on the evaluation protocol.
 For example, in multiple-choice questions~\citep{hendrycks2021measuring}, $R\in\{0,1\}$ may represent whether an LLM outputs a correct ($R=1$) or an incorrect ($R=0$) response.
 In pairwise comparisons~\citep{chiang2024chatbot}, $R\in\RR^+$ may represent the level of user'{}s satisfaction with the response provided by an LLM.
 In this context, the noise variable $Z$ models any potential sources of uncertainty in the scoring process, \eg, uncertainty in users' preferences~\citep{thurstone1927law,bradley1952rank,luce1959individual}.